DiogoDeAndrade/CortexChronicles2/README.md

 I also want to use a different engine on every entry, so let's see how that goes! :)

 The game is a racing game that takes place inside the tunnels below the main city in the game world, in which we play as a D-Boy, a sort of futuristic delivery boy that gets caught in the events of the previous game.
-Unfortunately, due to time restrictions, there's almost no gameplay except driving around, it's almost a stupid graphic novel.
-Maybe one day I'll be able to add some enemies and such in the game.
+Unfortunately, due to time restrictions, there's almost no gameplay except driving around and avoiding drones.

 ![TitleImage](Screenshots/screen02.png)